Minejerik/omegaflightprotocol/PROTOCOL.md

 ##### `oftoclient.SetHome`
 This is to set the home of the client, when received, update the flight controller's home with the one received.
 Also update the internal home.
 If the client is currently in flight, send back `ofcommon.Error` w/ `ErrorType` of `IN_FLIGHT_CAN_NOT_CHANGE`.
 A flag should be set, saying that the home has been set, removing another block from flight.

+##### `oftoclient.Discovery`
+This message contains the protocol version of the server, and can contain the server's software name.
+It is used to probe for clients, it should be replied to with a `offromclient.DiscoveryReply`.
+The protocol version should be checked for compatibility.
+If the minor version is changed, compatibility might work, but a warning should be shown to the user, and a message should be logged.
+If the major version changed, it should not allow flight, showing a full error stating this.

 ##### `ofcommon.Command`
 This might end up being also sent by the client, so it is in `ofcommon` instead of `oftoclient`.
 If the type is `TAKE_OFF`, check if there are any active flight blockers, and if there are, send an `Error`  with the appropriate `ErrorType` for the blocker.
 If the mode is manual, tell the flight controller to rise to a set height AGL, this should be changeable in client config.
 If the mode is mission, tell the flight controller to start heading towards the first waypoint.
 If all blockers are removed, and the client starts rising, set a flag saying that the client is currently in flight.
 Also a `offromclient.Alert` with `AlertType` of `TAKING_OFF` should be sent to the server.